 There are no known or foreseeable adverse environmental impact associated with this project.
-There are no tidal wetlands or submerged aquatic vegetation or State listed species in the project area, in fact there is no vegetation on the armored escarpment.
+There are no tidal wetlands or submerged aquatic vegetation or State listed species in the project area, in fact there is no vegetation on the armored escarpment or beach.
 Zoning has determined that this area is to be residential and any change to zoning would, no doubt, meet with substantial resistance if the end result was to create a high priority water dependent use.
-Nonetheless, it if a higher priority use for the land and waterfront were to require this site, the proposed deck would not constitute a hinderance to such use or uses The DEEP's NDDB staff has review the project area and determined, in NDDB No. 201900416 dated January 21, 2019, that there are no rare, threatened or endangered State listed species of plants or animals which might be adversely affected by this project.
+Nonetheless, it if a higher priority use for the land and waterfront were to require this site, the proposed deck would not constitute a hinderance to such use or uses The DEEP's NDDB staff has reviewed the project areas and determined, in NDDB Determination No. 202111112 dated October 28, 2021 that there are no rare, threatened or endangered State listed species of plants or animals which might be adversely affected by this project; the same stie characteristics exist on this stie and there will likewise be no adverse impacts on the environment